23001880-max/23001880-max/README.md

 - Improving knowledge of **Object-Oriented Programming and Data Structures**
 - Studying **Database Systems and Operating Systems**
 - Practicing debugging and problem-solving skills
-- Preparing for an **IT Intern / Software Developer Intern** position

 ---